Top 6 Beaches in the Highlands of Scotland

 Balnakeil Beach

-You can also explore the ruins of the nearby 17th century Balnakeil church and graveyard.
-It’s not one of the most well-known beaches in the Highlands, so expect some quiet bathing and a catch to get away from it all.
+You can also explore the ruins of the nearby 17th-century Balnakeil church and graveyard.
+It’s not one of the most well-known beaches in the Highlands.
+So, expect some quiet bathing and a catch to get away from it all.

 Where is Balnakeil Beach?